unfoldingWord-box3/desktop-app-template/README.md

         |-- desktop-app-[app-name]
 </pre></ul>

-2. Replace all instances of "-template" in packages.json with "-your-app-name"
+2. Replace all instances of "-template" in packages.json with "-your-app-name".
+And consider replacing "[app-name]" with "your-app-name" in this README, edit out the first line of 1., remove 2. and 4., renumber, and edit the # desktop-app-template intro.
 3. At the root of your fork of this repo, run

 <ul><pre>
 npm install
 </pre></ul>

 4. Edit app_config.env, entering the App Name, version number, theme, assets (might not change), and clients.
+And replace globalBuildResources/favicon.ico with a customized icon.
 5. `cd [os]/scripts`
 6. Run<sup><b>(1)</b></sup> the `clone` script to clone all repos listed in `app_config.env` (assets and clients)
 7. Run<sup><b>(1)</b></sup> the `app_setup` script to generate the config files to match `app_config.env`.
 Re-run<sup><b>(1)</b></sup> the `app_setup` script anytime `app_config.env` is modified.